blue-duty/stars/README.md

 * [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 * [r0ysue/AndroidSecurityStudy](https://github.com/r0ysue/AndroidSecurityStudy) - 安卓应用安全学习
 * [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio, music, and speech generation research and development.
-* [microsoft/Mastering-GitHub-Copilot-for-Paired-Programming](https://github.com/microsoft/Mastering-GitHub-Copilot-for-Paired-Programming) - A 12-Lesson course teaching everything you need to know about harnessing GitHub Copilot as an AI Paired Programming resource.
+* [microsoft/Mastering-GitHub-Copilot-for-Paired-Programming](https://github.com/microsoft/Mastering-GitHub-Copilot-for-Paired-Programming) - A multi-module course teaching everything you need to know about using GitHub Copilot as an AI Peer Programming resource.
 * [SirVer/ultisnips](https://github.com/SirVer/ultisnips) - UltiSnips - The ultimate snippet solution for Vim.
 Send pull requests to SirVer/ultisnips!
 * [ycm-core/YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) - A code-completion engine for Vim
 * [da-rth/yasb](https://github.com/da-rth/yasb) - A highly configurable cross-platform (Windows) status bar written in Python.